Your Servants Show Favor to Her Dust

 And their descendants will be established before You.

-Jerusalem is the only city on earth God has chosen to place His name.
-Jerusalem is God’s eternal city.
+Jerusalem is the only city on earth God has chosen to place His name and is the “eternal city.”
 The psalmist looks forward to the set time when Messiah will “build up Zion” and establish the Messianic Kingdom making Jerusalem the geopolitical capital and spiritual center of the entire world.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Known for authenticity in communicating biblical truth, Rev. McCracken’s presentations have relevance for those seeking to understand the significance of Israel and the church.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.